edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 # Screenshare with audio on Discord with Linux
 This repo allows you to Screenshare on Discord with Audio on Linux, on the web app without mixing Screenshare audio and microphone.
-It does so by redefining Chromium's getDisplayMedia.
-Technically, this fixes Chromium's ability to Screenshare/Screen Capture with Audio in general so it should work on every other video conferencing service that allows for Screensharing from a browser, if you know of any service other than Discord that does so please open an issue.
+It does so by redefining your browser's getDisplayMedia function.
+Technically, this fixes the browser's ability to Screenshare/Screen Capture with Audio in general so it should work on every other video conferencing service that allows for Screensharing from a browser like Jitsi.

 ## For beginners
 Applications which incorporate this tutorial and automate its steps exist to provide a user-friendly experience.
 These are the following:
 * [discord-screenaudio](https://github.com/maltejur/discord-screenaudio) is a simple app that uses QTWebEngine, it's available on the AUR as well as FlatHub
 * [Vesktop](https://github.com/Vencord/Vesktop) is an app by Vencord which supports Vencord plugins and themes, it uses Electron to wrap the browser version of Discord into an app.
 Vesktop is available as an AppImage but can also be found on the AUR
 * [pipewire-screenaudio](https://github.com/IceDBorn/pipewire-screenaudio) is a two-piece Firefox addon and system app which simplifies the process for those using Gecko based browsers to screenshare
 * [My simple GUI](https://gist.github.com/edisionnano/4cd912315ae4e309261147be23ed0dee) is a very straightforward script which uses Zenity to create an app selector dialog, it will also download the virtmic binary for you.
-Zenity is preinstalled on SteamOS but you may need to install it on other distributions
+Zenity is preinstalled on SteamOS but you may need to install it on other distributions.

-All the aforementioned have a hard dependency on PipeWire to function, this shouldn't be an issue as every distribution under the sun (except for Linux Mint) has switched to PipeWire.
-If you are still on PulseAudio or you want to do it manually on your browser of choice keep reading.

 ## How to use it
-1. Make sure you use a Chromium-based browser like Chromium or Brave (Opera, Edge, Chrome and Vivaldi also fall under that category but aren't Open Source thus not recommended).
-2. Install a UserScript manager like [Violentmonkey](https://violentmonkey.github.io/get-it/).
+1. Install a UserScript manager like [Violentmonkey](https://violentmonkey.github.io/get-it/).
-3. Click the install button to get the script on [GreasyFork](https://greasyfork.org/en/scripts/436013-screenshare-with-audio) or [OpenUserJS](https://openuserjs.org/scripts/samantas5855/Screenshare_with_Audio/).
+2. Click the install button to get the script on [GreasyFork](https://greasyfork.org/en/scripts/436013-screenshare-with-audio) or [OpenUserJS](https://openuserjs.org/scripts/samantas5855/Screenshare_with_Audio/).
-4. Open the Discord web app from one of the following links and login.
+3. Open the Discord web app from one of the following links and login.
 [Normal](https://discord.com/app), [Canary](https://canary.discord.com/app) and [Public Test Build (PTB)](https://ptb.discord.com/app); all work.
-5. Go to Discord's audio settings and make sure the selected microphone isn't the one called "Default" (name will be different depending on the language your browser is on).
-If Chromium asks you, allow the microphone to be captured.
+4. Go to Discord's audio settings and make sure the selected microphone isn't the one called "Default" (name will be different depending on the language your browser is on).
+If your browser asks you, allow the microphone to be captured.
-6. Use the terminal command `pactl info` to check whether you use PulseAudio or PipeWire.
+5. Use the terminal command `pactl info` to check whether you use PulseAudio or PipeWire.
 If you see `Server Name: pulseaudio` you are on PulseAudio, if you see something along the lines of `Server Name: PulseAudio (on PipeWire X.XX.XX)` you are on PipeWire.
 If you use PipeWire your life becomes easier since you can use the tool that automates the process, if you are on regular PulseAudio you'll have to stop at this step and follow the manual steps mentioned [here](https://github.com/edisionnano/Screenshare-with-audio-on-Discord-with-Linux#messing-with-audio).
-7. Download the tool from [here](https://github.com/edisionnano/Screenshare-with-audio-on-Discord-with-Linux/blob/main/virtmic?raw=true), make it executable using `chmod +x virtmic` and execute it using `./virtmic`.
-The tool now asks you for the name of the app you want to share, to find the name of the app you'll have to use `pw-cli ls Node` while the app is running.
-Once you type it simply hit enter and minimize the terminal.
+6. Type `bash <(curl -s https://gist.githubusercontent.com/edisionnano/4cd912315ae4e309261147be23ed0dee/raw/e03e739e1aee407f2163af096604752f8166ed5c/discord.sh)` on your terminal to run my GUI and select a sound source, you can also alias this or save the script locally to run it faster if you want.
-8. Start screensharing either your whole screen or a specific app and sound should work.
+7. Make sure both Violentmonkey and the userscript are enabled, then start screensharing either your whole screen or a specific app and sound should work.

 Tips and notes:
 * If you are on Wayland and can't Screenshare on Chromium make sure you are on PipeWire and get the dependencies listed [here](https://wiki.archlinux.org/title/PipeWire#WebRTC_screen_sharing), package names may differ on other distros.